codbex/codbex-documentation/docs/platform/sdk/db/dao.md

 Function     | Description | Returns
 ------------ | ----------- | --------
-**create(configuration, loggerName?)** | Creates new DAO instances from `configuraiton` JS object, which can be either standard ORM definition or a standard dirigible table definition |  DAO
+**create(configuration, loggerName?)** | Creates new DAO instances from `configuraiton` JS object, which can be either standard ORM definition or a standard table definition |  DAO

 ### Objects